alancapellao/calculator/README.md

 # Calculator

-Calculator for windows is software used to perform desktop math calculations.
-It can perform basic arithmetic operations such as addition, subtraction, multiplication and division.
+Calculator was developed to be a desktop calculator that can perform basic arithmetic operations such as addition, subtraction, multiplication and division.

 Developed in Java.